OVERVIEW

 Credit Transfer (CT)

-Longerenong College recognises all Australian Qualifications Framework (AQF) qualifications and statements of attainments issued by other training providers.
+Skillinvest Ltd recognises all Australian Qualifications Framework (AQF) qualifications and statements of attainment issued by other training providers.
 A student may apply to have a unit of competency recognised by Longerenong College if the unit code and title exactly matches the unit of competency for which recognition is being sought; or if the unit of competency held is superseded and equivalent to the current unit of competency.

 Recognition of Prior Learning (RPL)